xvitaly/hudman/packaging/assets/manpage.md

 # SUPPORTED CONFIGURATIONS

+HUD Manager can operate in two modes: anonymous and authorized.

 This product supports of getting API credentials for the supported backends with environment variables.

 # SUPPORTED BACKENDS